Ayta ash-Shaab: Modern era

 During the 2006 Lebanon War, 85% of Ayta ash-Shaab's homes were destroyed, and heavy ground fighting ensued between Israeli forces and Hezbollah.

 On 20 July 2006, one civilian in the village was killed, and the next day three more civilian villagers were killed, all by Israeli fire.
 The victims were reported by the Human Rights Watch as having no relation to Hezbollah.

 During the Israel–Hezbollah conflict, Hezbollah members used the village to fire missiles and coordinate attacks against Israel.
-Israel launched numerous airstrikes at the village in response.
+Israel launched numerous airstrikes in the village in response.
 Almost all residents of the village have left, while frequent Israeli airstrikes and artillery barrages have reduced it to rubble, as it also happened in most nearby communities, while others, such as the Christian-inhabited town of Marjayoun, have been spared.

-On 1 October 2024, the IDF claimed that since the onset of the Israel–Hezbollah conflict in October 2023 and leading up to the October 2024 ground operation, it had destroyed 103 "terror targets" in Ayta ash-Shaab, including 51 tunnel shafts and nine rocket launchers, with tunnels reaching approximately 25 meters deep.
+On 1 October 2024, the IDF claimed that since the onset of the Israel–Hezbollah conflict in October 2023 and leading up to the October 2024 ground operation, it had destroyed 103 militant targets in Ayta ash-Shaab, including 51 tunnel shafts and nine rocket launchers, with tunnels reaching approximately 25 meters deep.

 As of October 25th more than 80% of the village has been destroyed.

+During the first two weeks of April 2026, more than 460 buildings in Ayta ash-Shaab were destroyed by Israel during its occupation of southern Lebanon.